Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Methodology

-To ensure the creation of challenging and diverse multiple-choice questions (MCQs) suitable for PhD-level statistics, we designed an integrated framework combining question generation and independent answering LLMs.
+To ensure the creation of challenging and diverse multiple choice questions (MCQs) suitable for PhD-level statistics, we designed an integrated framework that combined question generation and independent answering LLMs.
 This framework also incorporated strategies to mitigate potential biases in the question generation and answering processes.

 The question generation phase leveraged a comprehensive concept map of advanced statistical topics, as illustrated in table \ref{fig.Questions_tree}.
-This table encompasses a diverse set of topics \( \mathcal{T} \) and subtopics \( \mathcal{S} \).
-For each question, a topic \( t_i \in \mathcal{T} \) and subtopic \( s_i \in \mathcal{S} \) were randomly selected to ensure uniform coverage and diversity.
-The question-generating LLM received a carefully designed prompt \( P_q \):
+This table covers a diverse set of topics \( \mathcal{T} \) and subtopics \( \mathcal{S} \).
+For each question, a topic \( t_i \in \mathcal{T} \) and a subtopic \( s_i \in \mathcal{S} \) were randomly selected to ensure uniform coverage and diversity.
+The LLM which generated questions received a carefully designed prompt \( P_q \):

-\begin{quote} \textit{"Generate a challenging PhD-level multiple-choice question in the field of [\textbf{Topic}], focusing on [\textbf{Specific Concept}].
+\begin{quote} \textit{"Generate a challenging multi-choice question at the PhD level in the field of [\textbf{Topic}], focusing on [\textbf{Specific Concept}].
 The question should have four answer options labeled A, B, C, and D, with only one correct answer.
-Ensure the question tests deep understanding and critical thinking skills."} \end{quote}
+Ensure that the question tests deep understanding and critical thinking skills."} \end{quote}

 Here, the placeholders [\textbf{Topic}] and [\textbf{Specific Concept}] were populated based on the selected topic \( t_i \) and subtopic \( s_i \) from the table \ref{fig.Questions_tree}.
-The generated output included the question \( Q_i \), the answer set \( \{ A_i, B_i, C_i, D_i \} \), the correct answer \( A_i^c \), and an explanation \( E_i \).
-Notably, \( A_i^c \) and \( E_i \) were retained for analysis but withheld from the answering models to replicate real-world conditions where ground-truth answers are unavailable.
+The generated output included the question \( Q_i \), the set of answers \( \{ A_i, B_i, C_i, D_i \} \), the correct answer \( A_i^c \), and an explanation \( E_i \).
+In particular, \( A_i^c \) and \( E_i \) were retained for analysis but withheld from the answer models to replicate real-world conditions where ground truth answers are not available.

 To mitigate potential biases, we implemented several strategies.
-First, topic diversity was ensured by including various topics and subtopics, preventing overrepresenting specific areas.
+First, topic diversity was ensured by including various topics and subtopics, preventing over-representing specific areas.
 Second, the crafted prompts were neutral and avoided introducing leading language or biases, ensuring no influence on the models' responses in a particular direction.
-Finally, all generated content was manually reviewed to identify and exclude inappropriate or biased material, thereby preserving the integrity and fairness of the dataset.
+Finally, all generated content was manually reviewed to identify and exclude inappropriate or biased material, thus preserving the integrity and fairness of the dataset.